KazaiMazai/vapor-rest-kit/Docs/Eager-Loading.md

 func baseEagerLoading(...) -> > QueryBuilder<Model>
 ```

-- If eager loading conforms to **StaticEagerLoading** default eager loading is always applied.
+- If eager loading conforms to **StaticEagerLoading** base eager loading is always applied.
-- If eager loading conforms to **DynamicEagerLoading** default eager loading is applied if no eager loading keys provided in the request query by client.
+- If eager loading conforms to **DynamicEagerLoading** default eager loading is applied only if no eager loading keys provided in the request query by client.
 - If eager loading conforms to **DynamicEagerLoading** base eager loading is always applied

 #### How to query nested models with dynamic eager loading key